cchens/Itty-Bitty/Phase1/phase1.md

 ### User Stories

+Priority scale:
+- 1: vital feature, must be in MVP
+- 2: important feature, but can be included in a later release
+- 3: nice feature that can be put off until even later

-As Jim, I want to learn more through interactive online tutorials via a truly hands-on approach with the actual material so I can learn more about the things I’m interested in.
+As Jim, I want to learn more through *interactive online tutorials* via a truly hands-on approach with the actual material so I can learn more about the things I’m interested in.
+(1)

-As Sarah, I want to be able keep up with school material in an approachable and engaging manner so I can continue to participate in competitive sports without sacrificing my GPA.
+As Sarah, I want to be able keep up with *school material in an approachable and engaging manner* so I can continue to participate in competitive sports without sacrificing my GPA.
+(1)

+As Jim, I would like to be able to *register and login quickly* by connecting to my *existing social network accounts*, such as Facebook or Twitter.
+(2)

+As Sarah, I want to learn how to quickly *convert between numerical bases* (decimal, binary, and hexadecimal) so that I can naturally do so and be able to more efficiently do my schoolwork.
+(1)

+As Jim, I want to *learn about and practice using bitwise operators* so that I don’t have to keep using trial and error to achieve what I want to do.
+(1)

+As Jim, I enjoy playing video games and like the “gamified” aspect of Itty Bitty with its *achievements, levels, and points system*, which encourages me to play/learn more.
+(2)

+As Sarah, I like being able to *pick up from where I left off* by being able to login to Itty Bitty and immediately being able to see which levels I have completed and which I have yet to do.
+(3)